Lilies (film): Style

 In a 2017 interview with CBC Arts, Greyson described the film as a "strange Genet-inflected-via-Fellini fable".

 The play-within-the-film is sometimes shot in realistic settings, while other scenes explicitly take place in the prison chapel.
 Realist scenes segue into prison scenes through visible set changes.
 After a realist autumn scene, leaves are shown being removed from the chapel floor.
 The final lovemaking scene between Doucet and Vallier is presented in realist style, but fades into a prison scene when the boat in which the couple are having sex becomes a bathtub in the chapel.

 Even in the realist scenes, however, female characters in the prison play are portrayed by the male actors portraying the prisoners.

 The play's dialogue and acting are deliberately heightened according to stage, rather than film conventions.

 Awards

-The film was nominated for 14 Genie Awards at the 17th ceremony.
-It won the following awards: